Integral boundary conditions in phase field models: Numerical tests

-{\bf Test 2.} We consider another manufactured PDE, with $f(x,y) = \sin x \cos \pi y + \pi^2 \sin x \cos \pi y $, $\sigma = y+1$, $V = 1 + \frac{2}{\pi^2}$, $R = 1$, $\Phi_D = 1 + \sin(1) \cos \pi y $ in $\Omega = (0,1)^2$.
-This manufactured PDE has a unique solution $\Phi_e = \sin x \cos \pi y + 1$.
-The parameter $\epsilon$ is also set to $10^{-9}$.
-The testing results for the Lagrange multiplier method and the modified Nitsche's method are shown in Tables \ref{Test2_Laarange} and \ref{Test2_Nitsche}, respectively.
-The numerical solutions obtained by the modified Nitsche's method again achieve optimal convergence rate of $2$nd order under the $L^2$ norm inside the domain.
+The testing results for the Lagrange multiplier method and the new method are shown in Tables \ref{Test2_Lagrange} and \ref{Test2_Nitsche}, respectively.
+The numerical solutions obtained by the new method again achieve optimal convergence rate of $2$nd order under the $L^2$ norm inside the domain.
 For solutions obtained by the Lagrange multiplier method, the $L^2$ error convergence rate is still not optimal.
-As to $L^2$ error on the boundary $\Gamma_1$, the modified Nitsche's method also achieves $2$nd order convergence rate while the Lagrange multiplier method only has 1st order convergence rate.
+Furthermore, the numerical results obtained by the new method is much more accurate in this test.

-We further investigate the linear solver GMRES with AMG preconditioning for solving the manufactured PDEs in both Test 1 and Test 2.
-We record in Tables \ref{Test3_Iterations_pde1} and \ref{Test3_Iterations_pde2} the number of iterations needed for convergence in Tests 1 and 2, respectively.
-The stopping criterion is when the actual residual norm is smaller than $10^{-7}$.
-It can be seen that the iterative solver GMRES with AMG preconditioning can be directly applied to the linear system resulted from the modified Nitsche's method.
-Moreover, the number of iterations does not increase much when the mesh is refined, which indicates the effectiveness of AMG preconditioning for the modified Nitsche's method.
-However, under the same settings, the Lagrange multiplier method does not converge.
-The ability of being solved with AMG preconditioning is also an advantage of our modified Nitsche's method over the Lagrange multiplier method, which can be crucially benefiting in addressing large scale systems.
+\textbf{Test 3.} We further investigate the effectiveness of PCG with AMG preconditioning for solving the manufactured PDEs using our new method in both Test 1 and Test 2.
+We compare CG without preconditioning to PCG, and record in Tables \ref{Test3_Iterations_pde1} and \ref{Test3_Iterations_pde2} the number of iterations needed for convergence in Tests 1 and 2, respectively.
+The stopping criterion is when the true residual norm is smaller than $10^{-7}$.

+The iterative solver CG with an AMG preconditioner can be directly applied to the linear system resulted from our new method.
+The number of iterations is significantly reduced compared with using CG without a preconditioner.
+Furthermore, the number of iterations does not increase much when the mesh is refined.
+This indicates the effectiveness of AMG preconditioning.
+The ability of being solved by an iterative solver with AMG preconditioning is also an advantage of our new method, which can be crucially benefiting in addressing large scale systems.